Omar-Ballesteros/BreakableToy-I/README.md

 ## Features

-- ✅ _todo CRUD:_ Create, read, update, and delete todos.
+- ✅ _Todo CRUD_: Create, read, update, and delete todos.
-- 🔍 _Search & Filter:_ Search by name, filter by priority and status.
+- 🔍 _Search & Filter_: Search by name, filter by priority (low, medium, high) and status (done/undone).
-- 📅 _Sorting:_ Sort todos by priority and due date.
+- 📅 _Sorting_: Sort todos by due date or priority (ascending or descending).
+- 🧭 _Pagination_: Navigate through todos with client-side pagination.
+- ✔️ _Toggle Completion_: Mark todos as done or undone.
-- 📊 _todo Metrics:_ Track average completion time for todos.
+- 📊 _Metrics_: Track average completion time for todos.
-- 🎨 _UI:_ Styled with TailwindCSS for a clean and responsive design.
+- 🎨 _Responsive UI_: Built with Material UI for a clean and modern layout.
+- 🧪 _Data Seeder_: Auto-generates sample todos for testing.

 ## Installation & Setup